Alkiyogoma/coalition-task/README.md

-# Simple Laravel web application for task management
+# Simple Laravel application for task management

-This is a project for Coalition Technologies Technical Challenge In this challenge they are testing your ability to create Simple Laravel web application for task management as part of Laravel Developer Skills Test
+This is a project for Task management for laravel with all basic functionality.
+In this challenge they are testing your ability to create Simple Laravel web application for task management as part of Laravel Developer Skills Test
 ![alt text](https://github.com/Alkiyogoma/coalition-task/blob/main/public/dashboard.png?raw=true)